 We offer a range of talks and hands-on activities suitable for students of all ages.
 These include talks about academic research, talks about our programmes and practical sessions both in our laboratories and workshops.
 For some of the hands-on activities we can lend schools equipment and give detailed instructions to enable teachers to run the activity with their own classes.
 Depending on availability we may be able to provide a scientist to run the activity.

 Please contact us if you would like to discuss arranging an outreach session for your school.
 Details of University-wide services for schools are available at the University outreach pages.

 Experience a week on campus at York, spending time in five departments: Biology, Chemistry, Electronic Engineering, Mathematics and Physics.
 This course runs from Monday 13th July to Friday 17th July 2020 (10am to 4pm).
 Find out more information and apply online.

-Each year we receive a large number of requests for work experience placements for Year 12 and Year 13 students.
+Each year we receive a large number of requests for work experience placements.
 Whilst we endeavour to help, the number of opportunities are limited.
 We pass on all requests for placements to staff in the Department via our weekly bulletin, staff then respond directly to requests if they are able to help.
-Requests for Year 12 and Year 13 work experience should be made directly to email@example.com
+Requests for work experience should be made directly to email@example.com

-For staff: Work experience forms are available on the Biology Wiki site within the 'DMT (Departmental Management Team) Hub' tab, nestled under the 'Visiting Associates and Work Experience' header.
+For York staff: Work experience forms are available on the Biology Wiki site within the 'Useful information, forms and templates' tab, nestled under the 'HR policies and information (A-Z) header’ and ‘Visiting Associates and Work Experience'.

 Admission is free and no booking is required.
 Each of the speakers is both a distinguished scientist and a good communicator.
 The lectures aim to capture the imagination of everyone interested in biology.